Currently available for £349.00 from John Lewis

 Once everything’s set up the console offers up a number of different training options comprising of a manual mode and 12 preset programmes.
 The manual mode is easy enough to understand to the point that you don’t really need to refer to the user manual and accessing the preset programmes is straight-forward even just by playing around with the buttons on the console.
 It’s intuitive to use and with a bit of patience, 90% of the console functions can be figured out just by a bit of trial and error experimentation.
 This is made a bit easier by the fact that the pre-set programmes have their profile printed right on the console and each of them can be used for a user-defined duration.

 All training data including speed, time-elapsed, distance covered, calories burned, pulse, watts and RPM is clearly displayed on the bright 5.52 LCD window in such a way to make every bit of information clear and easy to see.
-There are hand-pulse sensors built into the handlebars which work ok, but it’s definitely a major let down to see that Reebok has opted to skip the inclusion of a proper wireless heart rate monitor here.
-For this sort of money, it really should be standard on a bike these days.
+There are hand-pulse sensors built into the handlebars which work ok, but it’s definitely a major let down to see that Reebok has opted to skip the inclusion of a proper wireless heart rate monitor here as it really should be standard on a bike these days.

-On a more positive note, there’s a water bottle holder which really isn’t as small a thing as it sounds and this as well as the solid ergonomics make the overall rider experience a good one.
-The Z-power bike has a maximum user weight of 120kg which is respectable (if a little low) and it also has transport wheels fitted to the front stabiliser making it easy to move around if you need to.
-This particular model also comes with a class-leading 3-year warranty for complete peace of mind.
+On a more positive note, there’s a water bottle holder which really isn’t as small a thing as it sounds and this as well as the solid ergonomics make the overall rider experience a fairly good one.
+The Z-power bike has a maximum user weight of 120kg which is respectable and it also has transport wheels fitted to the front stabiliser making it easy to move around if you need to.

 Reebok Z-Power Specifications